openscm/openscm/docs/development.rst

   This and the
   :func:`~openscm.adapter.Adapter._initialize_run_parameters` method
   are separated for higher efficiency when doing ensemble runs for models that have additional overhead for changing drivers/scenario setup.

   .. code:: python

       def _initialize_model_input(self) -> None:
           """
-          TODO Initialize model input by reading input parameters from ``self._parameters`` (see below).
+          TODO Initialize model input by reading input parameters from :class:`self._parameters
+          <~openscm.adapter.Adapter._parameters>` (see below).
           """

 - The :func:`~openscm.adapter.Adapter._reset` method resets the model